jdyver/konvoy-k8s-seminar/README.md

 # konvoy-k8s-seminar

+Follow Prepare first...
-Go to each lab for directions : )
+Then go to each lab for directions : )